Claymation: History

 Aardman's Chicken Run (2000) became the highest-grossing stop motion animated film in history.

-Aardman's Flushed Away is a CGI replication of clay animation.
+Aardman's Flushed Away is a CGI replication of claymation.

 Alexander Tatarsky managed to get work at Multtelefilm division of Studio Ekran with the help of Eduard Uspensky who wrote the screenplay for Tatarsky's first director's effort — Plasticine Crow (1981), which also happened to be Soviet first claymation film.
 After the enormous success Tatarsky was offered to create new opening and closing sequences for the popular children's TV show Good Night, Little Ones! also made of plasticine; they were later included into the Guinness Book of Records by the number of broadcasts.
 It was followed by two other claymation shorts: New Year's Eve Song by Ded Moroz (1982) and Last Year's Snow Was Falling (1983).

 Garri Bardin directed several claymation comedy films, including Break!, a parody on a boxing match for which Bardin received a Golden Dove award at the 1986 Dok Leipzig.

-Television commercials have utilized clay animation, spawning for instance The California Raisins (1986-1998, Vinton Studios) and the Chevron Cars ads (Aardman).
+Television commercials have utilized claymation, spawning for instance The California Raisins (1986–1998, Vinton Studios) and the Chevron Cars ads (Aardman).

 The PJs (1999–2001) was a sitcom featuring the voice of Eddie Murphy, produced by Murphy in collaboration with Ron Howard, the Will Vinton Studios and others.

-Many independent young filmmakers have published clay animations online, on such sites as Newgrounds.
+Many independent young filmmakers have published claymations online, on such sites as Newgrounds.

-More adult-oriented clay animation shows have been broadcast on Cartoon Network's Adult Swim lineup, including Robot Chicken (which uses clay animation and action figures as stop-motion puppets in conjunction) and Moral Orel.
-Nickelodeon's Nick at Nite later developed their own adult show, Glenn Martin, DDS (2009-2011).
+More adult-oriented claymation shows have been broadcast on Cartoon Network's Adult Swim lineup, including Robot Chicken (which uses claymation and action figures as stop-motion puppets in conjunction) and Moral Orel.
+Nickelodeon's Nick at Nite later developed their own adult show, Glenn Martin, DDS (2009–2011).

+Video Games

-Several computer games have been produced using clay animation, including The Neverhood, ClayFighter, Platypus, Clay Moon (iPhone app), and Primal Rage.
-Probably the most spectacular use of model animation for a computer game was for the Virgin Interactive Entertainment Mythos game Magic and Mayhem (1998), for which stop-motion animator and special-effects expert Alan Friswell constructed over 25 monsters and mythological characters utilising both modelling clay and latex rubber, over wire and ball-and-socket skeletons, much like the designs of Willis O'Brien and Ray Harryhausen.
+Today, several computer games have been produced using claymation, including The Neverhood, ClayFighter, Platypus, Clay Moon (iPhone app), and Primal Rage.
+The surrealist role-playing video games Hylics (2015) and Hylics 2 (2020) both utilize claymation to achieve a distinctive visual style.
+A notable use of model animation for a computer game was for the Virgin Interactive Entertainment Mythos game Magic and Mayhem (1998), for which stop-motion animator and special-effects expert Alan Friswell constructed over 25 monsters and mythological characters utilising both modelling clay and latex rubber, over wire and ball-and-socket skeletons, much like the designs of Willis O'Brien and Ray Harryhausen.
+One of the first mobile games introduced using claymation as their medium was Clay Jam in 2012.
+Using 2040 different images, 44 lbs of clay, and 400 toothpicks, Zynga Inc. and Fat Pebble were able to bring Clay Jam to life.